SenseTecnic/wotkit-example-arduino-sensor/README.md

-This application demonstrates how to publish data from an analog sensor with an Arduino Ethernet Shield to the STS IoT Platform community version (WoTKit).
+This application demonstrates how to publish data from an analog sensor with an Arduino Ethernet Shield to Sense Tecnic's IoT Platform community version (WoTKit).

 ## Getting Started